-S&P 500 & Sectors: ROIC Update for 1Q24 (Free, Abridged)
+S&P 500 & Sectors: ROIC Update for 2Q24 (Free, Abridged)

-We have updated the trailing-twelve-month (TTM) return on invested capital (ROIC) for the S&P 500 and all sectors for 1Q24.

-Over the last several quarters, we are seeing a clear trend that ROIC peaked in 2Q22.
-Beneath the surface, performance by sector is all over the map.
-Per Figure 2 in the full report, some sectors saw ROIC rise while others saw it fall.
-Digging deeper and looking at the drivers of ROIC, NOPAT margins and invested capital turns, we see wildly different results in different sectors.
+We have updated the trailing-twelve-month (TTM) return on invested capital (ROIC) for the S&P 500 and all sectors for 2Q24.
+No matter the trend for the index, beneath the surface, performance by sector varies quite a lot.
+Some sectors saw ROIC rise while others saw it fall.
+The deeper we dig, the bigger the differences.
+For example, NOPAT margins and invested capital turns (the key drivers or ROIC), we see wildly different results in different sectors.

-Six out of eleven S&P 500 sectors saw a QoQ rise in ROIC in 1Q24.
+Six out of eleven S&P 500 sectors saw a QoQ rise in ROIC in 2Q24.

-This report is a free and abridged version of S&P 500 & Sectors: ROIC Update for 1Q24, one of our quarterly reports on fundamental market and sector trends.
+This report is a free and abridged version of S&P 500 & Sectors: ROIC Update for 2Q24, one of our quarterly reports on fundamental market and sector trends.
 The full report is available to our Institutional members.